Exercises

 3. 3Let the support hold you.
 Soften the jaw and allow the back body to widen with each breath.

-4. 4Hold the stretch for 150 seconds, then release gradually and notice how hamstrings feels before repeating or switching sides.
+4. 4Hold the stretch for about 30 seconds while breathing slowly, then release gradually and notice how hamstrings feels before repeating or switching sides.

 Voiceover